 - Q12.
 How to make available copies of election advertisement and relevant information/documents for public inspection if a candidate uses the Internet platform (such as website or social media platform) to produce an election website or blog for election campaign? - A12.
 If a candidate uses the Internet platform (such as website or social media platform) to produce an election website or blog for election campaign, each message published for the purpose of promoting the candidate's election or prejudicing another candidate's or other candidates' election (including text, photographs and video, etc.) will be regarded as publishing a new election advertisement, and the candidate must comply with the requirements for publication of election advertisement.
 The candidate can upload the hyperlink to the specific election advertisement published (but not the hyperlink to the entire election website or blog), and the information/documents relevant to the election advertisement, onto the Candidate's Platform or Central Platform within three (3) working days after publication of the election advertisement.
 The purpose of uploading the hyperlink to the specific election advertisement is to facilitate public inspection and checking by the Registration and Electoral Office and the Returning Officer.
-If it is technically impracticable to do so, the candidate can upload the hyperlinks regularly to ensure the election advertisements published via the election website or blog.

-the public during the public inspection period.

-- Q13.
-A candidate created a dedicated election website, can he/she post the hyperlink of the website once instead of posting every election advertisement in his/her election website to the Central Platform or the Candidate's Platform separately? - A13.
-In accordance with Chapter 7 of the "Guidelines on Election-related Activities in respect of the District Council Election", if it is technically impracticable to post an electronic copy of each of his/ her election advertisements published through an open platform on the Internet onto the Central Platform or Candidate's Platform (such as when messages are sent through social networking or communication websites on the Internet like Facebook, blogs, etc. and exchanges are of an interactive and spontaneous nature, and uploading of screen capture is also impracticable), candidates may post a hyperlink of such open platform and the information/documents relevant to the election advertisements onto the Central Platform or the Candidate's Platform.
-In this case, if the hyperlink of the relevant election advertisement has already been posted onto the Central Platform or the Candidate is not required to post each and every comment separately.
+If it is technically impracticable to do so, the candidate can upload the hyperlink of the election website or blog.
+Candidates should check all the uploaded hyperlinks regularly to ensure the election advertisements published via the election website or blog can be accessed by the public during the public inspection period. - Q13.
+A candidate created a dedicated election website, can he/she upload the hyperlink of the website once instead of uploading every election advertisement in his/her election website to the Central Platform or the Candidate's Platform separately? - A13.
+In accordance with Chapter 8 of the "Guidelines on Election-related Activities in respect of the Election Committee Subsector Elections", if it is technically impracticable to upload an electronic copy of each of his/ her election advertisements published through an open platform on the Internet onto the Central Platform or Candidate's Platform (such as when messages are sent through social networking or communication websites on the Internet like Facebook, blogs, etc. and exchanges are of an interactive and spontaneous nature, and uploading of screen capture is also impracticable), candidates may upload a hyperlink of such open platform and the information/documents relevant to the election advertisements onto the Central Platform.
+In this case, if the hyperlink of the relevant election advertisement has already been uploaded onto the Central Platform or the Candidate's Platform, the candidate is not required to upload each and every comment separately.

-Candidates should note that in the above scenario, only if all the contents in the dedicated election website are election advertisements and it is technically impracticable to post every election advertisement onto the Central Platform or the Candidate's Platform separately, candidates may provide a hyperlink of that website instead of uploading each election advertisement separately, otherwise it may cause confusion or lead to potential complaints.
+Candidates should note that in the above scenario, only if all the contents in the dedicated election website are election advertisements and it is technically impracticable to upload every election advertisement onto the Central Platform or the Candidate's Platform separately, candidates may provide a hyperlink of that website instead of uploading each election advertisement separately, otherwise it may cause confusion or lead to potential complaints.
 Besides, candidates should also make available all published election advertisements in the dedicated election website for public inspection (e.g. not to remove any published election advertisements).